 In Media, Magic Leap wants Mixed Reality to be the better and preferred source for media consumption giving the viewer the ultimate visual and immersive experience.
 Once we get there, there will be no room for TVs and screens on our walls or even in our hands.

-Thinking about information in Mixed Reality, Graeme examined the existing examples in Augmented Reality apps overlaying information into the physical world which he felt were often distracting and not particular useful.
-His hope is that in the future of Mixed Reality will bring information within our context
+Thinking about information in Mixed Reality, Graeme examined the existing examples in Augmented Reality apps overlaying information into the physical world, which he felt were often distracting and not particularly useful.
+He hopes that in the future of Mixed Reality will bring information within our context.

 I will be more informed and aware of where I am and what I am doing.

-His visions is that Mixed Reality will be in education, museums and concerts and free us from having to hold a phone and capture everything to focus on the important things in life.
+His vision is that Mixed Reality will be in education, museums, and concerts and free us from having to hold a phone and capture everything to focus on the essential things in life.
 Graeme believes that Mixed Reality will make the world around us a classroom.

 What Matters to Magic Leap

-In his concluding remarks Graeme focus on the highlighting the key areas of importance to Magic Leap as the company continues on its journey.
-In Magic Leap, keeping a culture with the focus on people, both inside the company and the world, takes highest priority as they set themselves with the goal to make humanity better, to make humans smarter, human relationships and life more enjoyable.
+In his concluding remarks, Graeme focus on highlighting the critical areas of importance to Magic Leap as the company continues on its journey.
+In Magic Leap, keeping a culture with an emphasis on people, both inside the company and the world, takes the highest priority as they set themselves with the goal to make humanity better, to make humans smarter, human relationships, and life more enjoyable.
 He cautioned that what Magic Leap does may be better and not necessarily something entirely new, giving the examples of Henry Ford and Elon Musk.
-Ford revolutionized transportation by inventing the car, while Elon Musk is set on perfecting the car we know into the car of the future.
+Ford revolutionized transportation by inventing the car, while Elon Musk is set on perfecting the vehicle we know into the car of the future.

 The photons we present to you must be magical.

-Graeme pointed that Star Wars is the only Sci-Fi that uses holograms and he makes everyone entering the company watch it.
+Graeme pointed out that Star Wars is the only Sci-Fi that uses holograms, and he makes everyone entering the company watch it.
 He didn’t shy away from sharing his view on the questions on the mind of many Star Wars fans, namely Han definitely shot first.
-Finally, when you start out on the journey that seeks to improve human life you’ve got to have faith.
+Finally, when you start out on the journey that seeks to improve human life, you’ve got to have faith.